firmai/snowde.github.io/_posts/2017-12-16-let's-settle-on-correlation.md

 Researchers are obsessed with causality.
 Given that causality can be instantly distant both spatially and temporally (butterfly effect), I would argue that to expedite scientific research we should focus on correlation.

 The upstream benefits of multiple correlations studies would allow a review study to speculate 'causation' from a correlation mapping.

-Given that explanatory causation is always abstracted and localised, a new form of 'causation' can be envisaged where the strongest correlation is deemed the causation until proven otherwise.
+Given that explanatory causation is always abstracted and localised, a new form of 'causation' can be envisaged where the **strongest** *correlation* is deemed the causation until proven otherwise.

 The stronger the correlation, the more likely we are to hone into the causation.

-Imagine this progression to what causes lung cancer following the highest observable association/correlation:
+Imagine this hypothetical progression to what causes lung cancer following the highest observable association/correlation:

 * People whose breath stinks are likely to get lung cancer.
 Effect Size 1. - 1990
 * People whose salivary pH was lower than average had an increased risk for lung cancer.
 Effect Size 1.5 - 1992
 * People whose breath stinks and cough are likely to get lung cancer.
 Effect Size 1.8. - 1999
 * People whose salivary pH was low, coughs and breath stinks are likely to get lung cancer.
 Effect Size 2 - 2002
-> Hmm, smoker cough, have low pH and have foul breath (sometimes)?
+> Hmm, don't smokers cough, have low pH and have foul breath (sometimes)?
 * People who smoke are likely to get lung cancer.
 Effect Size 4 - 2002
 * People who smoke in Beijing are likely to get lung cancer.
 Effect Size 5 - 2002
 * People who smoke in Johannesburg are likely to get lung cancer.
 Effect Size 4.5 - 2002